-With a focus on enhancing quality of life, our Treasure Health Palliative Care team helps patients identify their goals for care, understand treatment options and make decisions that support their values and beliefs.
+With a focus on enhancing quality of life, our care team helps patients identify their goals for care, understand treatment options and make decisions that support their values and beliefs.
 Our expertise in palliative care can reduce a patient’s emergency room visits and hospitalizations and lessen disease symptoms such as pain, nausea, weight loss and fatigue.
-Treasure Health Palliative Care also eases the stress of emotional and spiritual concerns that many patients face.
+Our care team also helps ease the stress of emotional and spiritual concerns that many patients may face.

 The Palliative Care Team

 The Treasure Health Palliative Care team helps patients and families understand their medical situation.
 Together, our team works with patients and families to choose care options that best suit a patient’s wishes.